-Clinical Experiences: Field, Practica, Internships, and Student Teaching
+Clinical Experiences: Field, Practica, and Student Teaching

-The Teacher Education Program includes numerous opportunities for teacher candidates to gain valuable hands-on teaching experience through a series of supervised field experiences, practica, internships, and student teaching.
+The Teacher Education Program includes numerous opportunities for teacher candidates to gain valuable hands-on teaching experience through a series of supervised field experiences, practica, and student teaching.
 The Assistant Director of Career Development-Education secures all placements for teacher candidates.
 Teacher candidates are not to arrange placements and are expected to adhere to the Placement Policies of the Education Department.
-To facilitate adequate supervision, all field experiences, practica, internships, and student teaching must be completed within a 200-mile radius of SMWC.
+To facilitate adequate supervision, all field experiences, practica, and student teaching must be completed within a 200-mile radius of SMWC.
 Exceptions to this distance cannot be made.
 Teacher candidates are responsible for arranging transportation to the placement site.
 Students must return to campus during set registration dates to make arrangements and meet with their College Supervisor to enroll in any clinical experience.

 The Saint Mary-of-the-Woods College Education Department is committed to both the students of the College and the students and teachers of our partnering schools and agencies.
-It is our responsibility to ensure that field placements, practica, internships, and student teaching experiences are mutually beneficial to SMWC students and the teachers and students of the schools and or agencies in which they take place.
-For these reasons, the faculty of the SMWC Education Department reserves the right to deny a field, practicum, internship, and or student teaching placement; change a field, practicum, internship, and or student teaching placement; remove or withdraw a student from a field, practicum, internship, and or student teaching placement; and or cancel a field, practicum, internship, and or student teaching placement for the reasons of health, safety, and or professional behaviors.
+It is our responsibility to ensure that field placements, practica, and student teaching experiences are mutually beneficial to SMWC students and the teachers and students of the schools and or agencies in which they take place.
+For these reasons, the faculty of the SMWC Education Department reserves the right to deny a field, practicum, and/or student teaching placement; change a field, practicum, and/or student teaching placement; remove or withdraw a student from a field, practicum, and/or student teaching placement for the reasons of health, safety, and or professional behaviors.

 All clinical experiences are subject to the background check requirements and policies of the school corporation or experience site in which the teacher candidate is placed.
 This includes any specific background checks or testing that the placement site requires.
-SMWC students must contact the school corporation and or agency in which they are placed to verify the criminal history/background check policy.
+SMWC students must contact the school corporation and/or agency in which they are placed to verify the criminal history/background check policy.
 The criminal history/background check must be completed before the experience can begin.
+All placements are subject to the requirements and policies of the school corporation or placement site in which the teacher candidate is placed.
+This includes any specific background checks or additional testing that the placement site requires.
+Regardless of any current background checks that a student may already have, it is highly likely that others will be required at the student's cost.